 What’s it all for?

 Call me crazy, but I think a lot of people feel the same.
-Not on the surface, maybe, but deep down, in their heart of hearts.
-When I talk about ditching the 9-5, I’m usually met with hearty agreement.
-Hell yeah!
-Screw meetings!
-Screw spreadsheets!
-I hate arguing with my idiot manager, making sure I’m getting forty hours a week! (it’s more by the way, if you add in commutes to work, activities like shopping for business casual, and the fact that each day is actually 8-5, once you account for the unpaid lunch).
+When I talk about ditching the 9-5, I’m typically met with hearty agreement.
+Yes—YES!
+These forty-hour workweeks are killing my soul! (it’s more by the way, if you add in commutes, job-related activities like shopping for business casual, and the fact that each day is actually 8-5 once you account for the unpaid lunch).

 I feel like an alien, doomed to live in a human body.
-I’ve said as much to anyone who’ll listen.
-Every so often, their eyes widen with fear and recognition, and I know I’ve spoken to their truest selves.
+I say as much to anyone who will listen.
+Every so often, their eyes widen with fear and surprise, and I know I’ve spoken to their truest selves.

 Today is Friday.
 I’m done with class.

-I make my way out of Arts and Humanities, taking the same route I always take.
-Cut through the quad, past the food carts, and into the street where I parallel park.
+I walk out of Arts and Humanities, taking the same route I always take.
+Cut through the quad, past the food carts, and into the street where I parallel parked.

-I receive a business card from the last one (Navy) and walk out into the main hallway.
+I receive a business card from the last one (Navy) and step out into the main hallway.
 Before I can leave, a voice stops me.

 I turn around.
 Standing before me is the sharpest-dressed man I’ve ever seen.
 Blue pants, khaki short-sleeve, and a stack of ribbons that starts at his left breast pocket and nearly touches his meaty shoulder.
-His black plastic nametag (it would have been chintzy on anything other than a Marine uniform) reads ATRIYA.
+His plastic nametag (it’d be chintzy on anything aside from a Marine uniform) reads ATRIYA.

 “Gunnery Sergeant Chris Atriya.”
 We shake hands.
 “Looking to join?”

-I study him carefully, thrown by his attitude.
-He doesn’t care whether or not I sign—he’s genuinely interested in me.
+I study him closely, thrown by his attitude.
+He doesn’t care if I sign or not—he’s genuinely interested in me.
+Me as a person.

 “That’s your pitch?”
 I ask incredulously.

-He shrugs.
-“Usually, we say it in a bet-you’re-not-tough-enough kind of way, but I’m over it.”
-He taps the ribbons on his chest.
-“I’ve lived some dog years, if you couldn’t already tell by my stack of lego bars.
+“Usually, we say it in a bet-you’re-not-tough-enough kind of way, but I’m over all that.”
+He taps the ribbons mounted on his chest.
+“I’ve lived some dog years, if you couldn’t tell by my stack of lego bars.
 Take it from me: this isn’t for you.”